20 Best Trello Alternatives & Competitors for Project Management 2023

 - Can integrate with apps like Zapier, Github, and Gmail

 - Project newsfeed for team updates

-MeisterTask is one of the best free Trello alternatives that comes with powerful Kanban boards.
-Each board has a customizable drag and drop interface to make it one of the best Kanban apps today.
+One of the free Trello alternatives with powerful Kanban boards is MeisterTask.
+Each board has a customizable drag and drop interface to make it a great agile project management tool.

 - Each board has an activity stream for team collaboration

 - Built-in notepad for jotting down ideas and important notes